 If there is a deliberate self ingestion, a mental health risk assessment should also be undertaken when appropriate.

-- ECG to assess QT and QRS
+- An ECG should be performed to assess QT and QRS intervals.

 The majority of toxicological treatment involves good supportive care, however in individual poisonings there may be a role for specific antidotes, decontamination or elimination techniques to ameliorate toxicity.